PHD Program in Critical Studies in Improvisation

 Students can also choose to combine their PhD program with an IDS designation (PHD.IMPR+IDEV).
 The IDS PhD collaborative specialization provides an opportunity for advanced students to engage with interdisciplinary development theories and to conduct research on international development.
 This combination provides the necessary disciplinary qualifications for the academic job market as well as the interdisciplinary breadth required for development policy and practice.

-Graduate Coordinator, MA in Critical Studies in Improvisation
+Graduate Coordinator, Critical Studies in Improvisation

 Professor Daniel Fischlin